chetanparma1/python_datacamp/python_data_science_toolbox/03_lambda_functions_error_handling.md

 ### Comments
 Great work!

+# Map() and lambda functions
+So far, you've used lambda functions to write short, simple functions as well as to redefine functions with simple functionality.
+The best use case for lambda functions, however, are for when you want these simple functionalities to be anonymously embedded within larger expressions.
+What that means is that the functionality is not stored in the environment, unlike a function defined with def.
+To understand this idea better, you will use a lambda function in the context of the map() function.

-\# Recall from the video that map() applies a function over an object, such as a list.
+Recall from the video that map() applies a function over an object, such as a list.
 Here, you can use lambda functions to define the function that map() will use to process the object.
 For example:
 ```
 nums = [2, 4, 6, 8, 10]